godotengine/godot-docs/reference/compiling_for_x11.rst

 Building export templates
 -------------------------

-To build Linux export templates, run the build system with the following
+To build X11 (Linux, *BSD) export templates, run the build system with the following parameters:
-parameters:

 -  (32 bits)